 This was later followed by a soya milk Matcha Latte and fragrant Moroccan Mint Tea- beautifully brought in its own cafetiere to brew.

-The vegan walnut and banana bread with Tofu frosting, was hands down the best vegan cake I have ever had the pleasure of eating.
+The vegan walnut and banana bread with Tofu frosting was hands down the best vegan cake I have ever had the pleasure of trying.
 Although at first I was slightly wary of ‘tofu frosting with coconut cream’, I could not have been more surprised.
 An ingenious creation.
 Sam’s culinary adventurousness with different flavours and vegan options means there is always something new and exciting to try, and this cake is the perfect example.

 My first course was a beautifully presented coconut yogurt pot with a homemade mixed berry compote and gluten-free granola.
 Not a fan of soya yogurt, it can be hard to find a dairy-free yogurt and granola option when out, but this was the perfect start to the morning: light, fresh and not a soya bean in sight!